K3RMoon/Jarvis/README.md

 ## What is Jarvis?

 Jarvis is a programming language that facilitates the creation of local bots.
 Its simple syntax makes it possible someone with no programming knowledge to create a bot with a variety of basic functions.
+You can now have a smart assistant that can answer whatever you want, and do whatever you want, locally.

 ## Language Features